mauricionobrega/platform-scaffold/README.md

 ```
 npm run smoke-test
 ```
-To manually run a workflow test:
+To manually run a workflow test (replace TESTNAME.js with the workflow you want to manually run):

 ```
 npm run nightwatch --test tests/system/workflows/TESTNAME.js